|

 ratings entering the Royal Navy and the Royal Naval Reserve.
 About 2,500

-people work in the Establishment and a New Entry of up to some 100
+people work in the Establishment and a New Entry of around 80-90 ratings

 HMS Raleigh also provides professional courses in military training,